-1. monitor and record the GHG and air pollutant emissions of the service.
-The indicator used shall be emissions and energy consumption of the service both in total per year and per passenger/tonne/unit transported-kilometer or another unit that reflects the performance of the service.
+The tenderers shall have written procedures to:1. monitor and record the GHG and air pollutant emissions of the service.
+The indicators used shall be emissions and energy consumption of the service both in total per year and per passenger/tonne/unit transported-kilometre or another unit that reflects the performance of the service.

-2. implement an emissions reduction plan with measures aimed at reducing the GHG emissions and air pollutants emissions.

-3. evaluate the deployment of the emission reduction plan, by tracking the evolution of indicators and the implementation of the measures of the plan in real practice.

-4. in case of deviations from the plan or of increase of the indicator, implement the necessary actions to correct those deviations, and if possible prevent them in the future.
+- 2. implement an emissions reduction plan with measures aimed at reducing the GHG emissions and air pollutants emissions. - 3. evaluate the deployment of the emission reduction plan, by tracking the evolution of indicators and the implementation of the measures of the plan in real practice. - 4. in case of deviations from the plan or of increase of the indicators, implement the necessary actions to correct those deviations, and if possible prevent them in the future.